jonhanwinter23/MenuOOP-test/README_Authentication.md

-# SuperClass: Employee Management System
+# Introduction to Authentication in Employee Management System

-This repository contains a simple Java implementation of an Employee Management System.
-The system is designed to manage employee information such as name, password, and salary.
-It also includes functionality for updating the base salary for all employees.
+Authentication is a crucial aspect of the Employee Management System, ensuring that only authorized individuals have access to sensitive employee information and system functionalities.
+In this system, authentication is implemented to verify the identity of users, allowing them to log in securely and perform actions based on their role.# Employee Management System

 ## Table of Contents